 It is vital to tell your surgeon what you hope to achieve from surgery during your consultation.
 They will discuss all aspects of the procedure with you and recommend the best course of treatment to get you the results you want.

-During breast enlargement surgery, implants are surgically implanted into the breast to increase their size.
 Breast enlargement surgery generally lasts 60 to 90 minutes.

 Your surgeon will also give you information about what the procedure itself will involve.
 They will also give you strict instructions on what you can eat and drink before and on the day of your surgery.